MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_manualsetup_ml.md

 ## Option #3 - You want multilingual support but want a different default language for the site
 With this option, you create a new SharePoint Online communication site with the default language you want, and then set the Language settings for the site.
 1. To create a new SharePoint communication site, see [Create a communication site in SharePoint Online](https://support.microsoft.com/office/create-a-communication-site-in-sharepoint-online-7fb44b20-a72f-4d2c-9173-fc8f59ba50eb).
-When creating the site, be sure to set the Language to the default language you want for learning pathways.
+When creating the site, be sure to set the language to the default language you want for learning pathways.
 2. From the site you created, select **Settings** > **Site information** > **View all site settings** > **Language settings**.
 2. Set the **Enable pages and news to be translated into multiple languages** switch to **On**.
 3. Add additional languages, if necessary, and then click **Save**.
 4. Continue to Step 2.

->![Note] If you need to migrate custom content from a site to a newly created site, see [Migrate custom content](Migrate custom content).
+>![Note] If you need to migrate custom content from a site to a newly created site, see the "Migrate Custom Content" section later in this document.

 ## Step 2 - Get the web part package and setup script from GitHub
 As part of the setup process, you'll need the Microsoft 365 learning pathways Web part package and the PowerShell Setup Script.